Youssef Badawy

 Youssef Badawy (Arabic: يوسف بدوي, born 6 August 2001) is an Egyptian karateka and a world-classed champion.
 He won the gold medal in the men's kumite 84 kg event at the 2021 World Karate Championships held in Dubai, United Arab Emirates.
-In 2019, he won the bronze medal in the men's kumite 84kg event at the World Cadet, Junior & Under 21 Championships in Chile, marking his debut at the Worlds and introducing himself as a candidate for the World Champion title.
+In 2019, he won the bronze medal in the men's kumite 84 kg event at the World Cadet, Junior & Under 21 Championships in Chile, marking his debut at the Worlds and introducing himself as a candidate for the World Champion title.

 Early life and experience

 Inspired by his brother, who is also a kumite practitioner, Badawy took karate up at the age of five.
 He moved to Al Zohour Sporting Club and started making his way in the sport under his coach Mohamed Fathy by contending at the nationals.
 In 2015, he joined the Egyptian National Team.
-He made a start on participating internationally by enrolling in cadets’ kumite -63kg event at Al-Ahli Dubai Open International Championship in 2016 and at The African Championship held in Algeria in 2018.
+He made a start on participating internationally by enrolling in cadets’ kumite -63 kg event at Al-Ahli Dubai Open International Championship in 2016 and at The African Championship held in Algeria in 2018.

 Career

 In February 2019, Badawy won his first continental gold medal at The African Championship in Marrakech, Morocco.
 A month later, he contended at The Arab Championship for Clubs, winning the bronze medal in the kumite team event.
-During the same year in May, he won the gold medal in the men’s kumite +76kg event at the Karate1 Youth League held in Limassol, Cyprus, and, in August, he won the bronze medal in the men’s team kumite at The African Games held in Rabat, Morocco.
+During the same year in May, he won the gold medal in the men's kumite +76 kg event at the Karate1 Youth League held in Limassol, Cyprus, and, in August, he won the bronze medal in the men's team kumite at The African Games held in Rabat, Morocco.
 A few months later, he was ready to vie for a medal at the Junior, Cadet and U21 World Karate Championship held in Santiago, Chile, at which he claimed his first world bronze medal.

-In February 2020, before COVID-19 outbreak, he won the silver medal in the men’s team kumite event at the African Championship in Tangier, Morocco.
+In February 2020, before COVID-19 outbreak, he won the silver medal in the men's team kumite event at the African Championship in Tangier, Morocco.